-We have three ongoing Phase 2 clinical trials evaluating OMS906 for PNH.
-The first is in PNH patients who have not previously been treated with a complement inhibitor, and the second in PNH patients who have had an unsatisfactory response to ravulizumab, an inhibitor of complement component 5 ("C5").
-The third Phase 2 clinical trial is an open-label extension study to assess the long-term efficacy and safety of OMS906 in patients who have completed either of the other two PNH Phase 2 clinical trials.
+We have one ongoing Phase 1 study in healthy subjects that is evaluating higher doses than were used in the completed Phase 1 study.
+We also have three ongoing Phase 2 clinical trials evaluating OMS906 zaltenibart for PNH.
+The first is in PNH patients who have not previously been treated with a complement inhibitor and the second in PNH patients who have had an unsatisfactory response to ravulizumab, an inhibitor of complement component 5 ("C5").
+The third Phase 2 clinical trial is an open-label extension study to assess the long-term efficacy and safety of OMS906 zaltenibart in patients who have completed either of the other two PNH Phase 2 clinical trials.